Shivambansal96/ErrorMiddleware-NodeJs/README.md

     "phoneNumber": "7432854909",
     "password": "Qwerty@123"
 }
 ```

+6. **Send Request**: Click on the Send button to submit the POST request to the specified endpoint.

-Ensure that the request is sent with the Content-Type header set to application/json.
-You should receive a response indicating whether the user was registered successfully or if there were any validation errors.
+7. **Review Response**: Once the request is processed, review the response from the server.
+If the registration is successful, you should receive a response indicating the status and a message confirming successful registration.

+By following these steps, you can effectively test the user registration functionality using Postman, ensuring that the provided data is accurately processed and registered within the system.

 <!-- ### 4.
 Import Middleware Functions